sumukhprasad/sumukhprasad.github.io/_blog/2025-03-09-compiling-textmate.md

 Changing `clearColor` to something like `redColor` showed up immediately, and using `windowBackgroundColor` fixed the issue.
 But I'm not sure if this is the fix -- I figure that it was set to `clearColor` to let the window background show through, but for some reason the window itself is stuck in this gray color.
 Although, I could be completely wrong here and the issue could be something else entirely.

+## Next Steps

+Well the first obvious next step is to fix the gutter and file browser.
+Beyond that, I don't think anything else is broken here -- which is one _**hell**_ of an ode to a _superb_ codebase.

+I’m not some seasoned macOS dev -- hell, I'm 18 and just figuring this out as I go.
+But I love TextMate, and I don’t want to see it die just because it's stuck in the past.

 ### Commits --